nimaabaeian/semantic-memory-agent/README.md

-# Social Robot Episode Memory Agent
+# Social Robot Semantic Memory Generator

-An always-on multimodal memory agent that continuously turns social-robot interaction episodes into structured, queryable memories — using [Google ADK](https://google.github.io/adk-docs/) and Gemini.
+A multimodal pipeline that turns social-robot interaction episodes into **semantic memories** — structured, queryable representations of meaning, not just raw data — using [Google ADK](https://google.github.io/adk-docs/) and Gemini.

 ## Origin

 This repository is adapted from the [Always-On Memory Agent](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/agents/always-on-memory-agent) reference implementation in `GoogleCloudPlatform/generative-ai`.
-The original design is preserved: file watcher → LLM ingestion → SQLite memory store → periodic consolidation.
-This version specializes that pipeline for social robot episode memory generation, with targeted changes to ingestion prompts, file routing, importance scoring, and consolidation output.
+That design (file watcher → LLM ingestion → SQLite store → periodic consolidation) is repurposed here specifically for social robot semantic memory generation, with targeted changes to ingestion prompts, file routing, importance scoring, and consolidation output.

 This project is not affiliated with or endorsed by Google.

 ## Why This Exists

-Social robots accumulate rich interaction data — structured episode logs, conversation transcripts, audio recordings, and video footage — but have no standard way to turn that data into durable, queryable memory.
-This agent provides a lightweight, always-running process that ingests those episode files and builds a growing memory of who the robot has interacted with, what happened, and what patterns emerge over time.
+Social robots accumulate rich interaction data — structured episode logs, conversation transcripts, audio recordings, and video footage — but have no standard way to turn that raw data into durable **semantic memory**.
+Semantic memory captures the *meaning* of interactions: who was involved, what was said or expressed, what preferences or emotions were present, and what patterns emerge across episodes.
+This pipeline ingests episode files and uses Gemini to generate exactly that — structured semantic memories stored in SQLite and queryable at any time.

 ## How It Works